- Single Malt

 Reasonable with more oranges.

-- The first nose offers a wall of ash, granite, bousin, it jumps you in the mouth.
-Then the peat goes up, iodine, foam, seaweed, the tide, the ashes that fray.
-Finally the fruits, white plum, juicy, a bit of vanilla, and again the peat that comes back.
-This one is rather strong for Bowmore.
-After a while it is balanced between fruits, ashes and peat.
+- The first nose offers a wall of ash, granite, bousin, it jumps out at you.
+Then the peat rises, iodine, scum, algae, the tide, the ash that is fraying.
+Finally fruit, white plum, juicy, a hint of vanilla, and again peat that returns.
+This is rather strong for Bowmore.
+After a while it gets balanced, between fruit, ash and peat.

-This beautiful balance is found in the mouth, the peat is strong however, the alcohol is felt, spices, pepper, a hint of caramel vanilla.
-The finish is long, intense, an oily vanilla goes back into the teeth.
-Rest on the palate a taste of rock.
+This nice balance is found in the mouth, the peat is strong however, the alcohol is felt, spices, pepper, a hint of vanilla caramel.
+The finish is long, intense, an oily vanilla rises in the teeth.
+There remains a rocky aftertaste on the palate.

-I am very impressed by the complexity and harshness of the product, it is not comfortable or nice.
+I am very impressed by the complexity and the roughness of the product, it is not comfortable or nice.
 It's a steep whisky I would say, really a piece of Scotland.